What to know before you go to.... Medjugorje

 Important Items & Valuables:

-Carry your passport, trip documents and money on your person but not all in the same place to limit the inconvenience in case of loss.
+Carry your passport, trip documents and money on your person.
 Do not keep money, important documents, medicines or jewelry in your suitcase.
 Please leave valuable jewelry at home.
-We recommend a "neck safe" worn inside your clothes while touring.
-At all times please be as vigilant as you would in any major city, especially in crowded places.
+Please be vigilant at all times as you would in any major city, especially in crowded places.
 Never leave your bag unattended or out of sight in public areas, including airports, hotel lobbies, or dining rooms.

 Be sure to keep ALL medications in your carry-on bag during your trip in case your suit case should be delayed/lost.
 Keep a separate list of important numbers (i.e. credit cards) in your luggage, together with a photo copy of your passport.

-** LOST LUGGAGE: In the event your luggage was lost during your travels, please see the office in Baggage Claim and fill out a report.
-They will ask you for flight information, description of your luggage, your contact information (Name, accommodations you will be staying at, contact phone number, etc. All can be found in your e-tickets and "last minute details" email we send out a few weeks before departure.
+** LOST LUGGAGE: In the event your luggage was delayed or lost during your travels, please see the office outside Baggage Claim to fill out a report.
+They will ask you for your flight information, description of your luggage, your contact information (Name, accommodations you will be staying at, contact phone number, etc. All can be found in your e-tickets and "last minute details" email we send out a few weeks before departure.

 Never leave your hand luggage unattended or out of sight in public areas.